 You could also try using a drying agent, which is a powder that you squirt in your dogs' ears which does a great job of absorbing moisture.

 For these dogs, it's extremely beneficial to clean their ears regularly.
 Usually twice a month is good.
 See cleaning dogs ears for more information on how to do this properly.

-So if you are fed up with constantly having to put drops in your dogs' ears, review all the information on this page to determine the exact cause.
-Be sure to also check out the details of Dog Skin Allergies as the two are usually related.
+So if you are fed up with constantly putting drops in your dogs' ears, review all the information on this page to see if you can find the cause of your dog's ear problem.
+Be sure to also check out the details of dog skin allergies as the two are usually related.